Mrs Veronica Cook

 Clinical Director & Psychologist, Assoc.
 MAPS

 Veronica is the owner and Clinical Director of The Lighthouse Psychology Practice.
 As well as being registered with AHPRA, she is an Associate member of the Australian Psychological Society (APS), member of the Association of Psychologists in Developmental Disability (PsychDD); and a registered Medicare Australia Provider.
 She is an approved Supervisor for Provisionally Registered Psychologists and provides professional development training on a range of topics to allied health professionals and other disciplines.
 Veronica has worked in private and community health settings for over 14 years in the diagnosis and treatment of a variety of presentations including depression, anxiety, trauma, stress, grief & loss and complex behavioural issues across the lifespan.
 She has a particular interest in working with men and women presenting with Borderline Personality Disorder (BPD) and complex trauma, parenting, relationship issues (Couples Counselling) and attachment difficulties.
 She employs Mindfulness, Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Solution-Focussed Brief Therapy and Schema Therapy in her work with patients; as well as short-term Imago informed Couples Counselling.
 Veronica is Work Cover accredited.
-Veronica consults from both our Moorebank and Campbelltown rooms; however, is no longer accepting new clients as she prepares for maternity leave.
+Veronica consults from both our Moorebank and Campbelltown rooms; however, is no longer accepting new clients as she is now on maternity leave.

 Mrs Dana Hadid